Yellowstone: Where the Bison Roam

 Historically, huge herds of these lumbering behemoths — the largest land mammal in North America — roamed an area from northern Canada to northern Mexico.
 By the 1800s, they were still prolific in the western United States.
 But mass poaching later in the century decimated their numbers.
 In 1887, when chief Smithsonian taxidermist William Hornaday made a trip west, he was shocked at what he didn’t see: namely large numbers of bison.
 Herds that once numbered in the millions had dwindled to the hundreds, thanks to a host of reasons, including poachers, sport hunters, farmers and ranchers, drought, and more efficient killing methods, such as the use of guns and horses.

-One such poacher, the notorious Ed Howell, declared in 1884 “he was going to kill every last bison in Yellowstone” and operated with impunity, Miller recounts.
+One such poacher, the notorious Ed Howell, declared in 1884 that “he was going to kill every last bison in Yellowstone” and operated with impunity, Miller recounts.
 There were rules against slaughtering animals in America’s first national park, but no real repercussions for those who did.
-The decapitated heads of the animals were hung from trees to dry, and sold to taxidermists who marketed them as trophies for up to $300 each (about $8,000 today), Miller says.
+The decapitated heads of the animals were hung from trees to dry and sold to taxidermists who marketed them as trophies for up to $300 each (about $8,000 today), Miller says.

 That changed in 1894 when the Lacey Act, named for an Iowa congressman who sponsored the legislation, gave park personnel the authority to arrest lawbreakers.